GAC and PAC providers for taste & odor, organics, chlorine, and micro-pollutant removal in drinking water and industrial streams.

 • Suppliers with utilities sector experience

-• Providers operating in China or Italy
+• Providers operating in China or Netherlands

 Providers